Sonata in D Major

 Edited by Helmut Monkemeyer

-The present sonata has been taken from manuscript parts preserved in the Badische Landesbibliotek in Karlsruhe.
-These parts have a number of mistakes and these have been corrected.
+This edition of the sonata has been taken from manuscript parts preserved in the Badische Landesbibliotek in Karlsruhe.
+Those parts have a number of mistakes and have been corrected for this edition.

 The bass is not numbered; intonation signs have been supplemented or altered where necessary by analogy.